zilch42/knausj_talon/TO DO.md

 TO DO
-see what can come out of R and into generic code files see What can come out of Rstudio into generic stuff

 commands for opening specific files in VSCode
 - homophones
 - additional words (both places)

-Figure out best way to do additional words and pronunciation, abbreviations, etc
+Add additional words and abbreviations

 Australian spelling replacements